bobbydilley/rominfo/README.md

 ## Installation

-Using pip3, you can install straight form the git repo.
+Using pip3, you can install straight from the git repo.

 ```
 $ sudo pip3 install git+https://github.com/bobbydilley/rominfo